meetcampus/meetcampus_mobil/README.md

 # meetcampus-mobil

 ```
 This project is the mobile leg of meetcampus.net
+Coming Soon...
 ```